sunfounder/ultimate-sensor-kit/docs/source/components_basic/21-component_i2c_lcd1602.rst

    The LiquidCrystal I2C library is included to provide functions and methods for LCD interfacing.
 Following that, an LCD object is created using the LiquidCrystal_I2C class, specifying the I2C address, number of columns, and number of rows.

    .. note::
-      To install library, use the Arduino Library Manager and search for **"LiquidCrystal I2C"** and install the library.
+      To install the library, use the Arduino Library Manager and search for **"LiquidCrystal I2C"** and install it.

    .. code-block:: arduino